Final Fantasy IV: The After Years: Gameplay

-Final Fantasy IV: The After Years uses most of the gameplay features of Final Fantasy IV, including random encounters and the Active Time Battle (ATB) system, which originated with Final Fantasy IV.
-It also retains a number of the graphical enhancements from the WonderSwan Color and Game Boy Advance versions of Final Fantasy IV, while further improving the quality of character sprites to a level comparable with those of Final Fantasy VI.
+Final Fantasy IV: The After Years uses most of the gameplay features of Final Fantasy IV, including random encounters and the Active Time Battle (ATB) system, which originated with IV.
+It also retains a number of the graphical enhancements from the WonderSwan Color and Game Boy Advance versions of Final Fantasy IV, while further improving the quality of character sprites to a level comparable with those of VI.

 The battle system uses a new feature called the "Age of the Moon", reflecting the game's lunar phases changing with each rest at an inn, or over a set period of in-game time.
 The altering phases change physical and magical attack powers for both player characters and enemies.
 Certain rare monsters also only appear during certain lunar phases.
 The game also introduces a new type of combination attack known as a "Band" ability.
 Similar to the Double and Triple Techs of Chrono Trigger, these allow two or more characters to coordinate separate commands into a single new attack at the cost of MP from all involved.
 Band abilities are extremely powerful, and there are over 70 different combinations in all.